 For Steam users, that’s \steamapps\common\7 Days To Die\Data\Prefabs (‘Prefabs’ will already exist; if you can’t find it, you’re in the wrong place).

-If you enjoyed MeanCloud’s work and want to encourage him to do more, you can donate here.
+If you appreciate MeanCloud’s work and you want to show support, use this donate link.

 The forum topic of the mod is here.